sdclibbery/Esp32DmxSpiController/README.md

 20-28.
 Same as 0-8 but lerp pushed to end (x^2 + x)/2
 ### Back/fore blends, but with fizzle
 30-38.
 Same as 0-8 but with fizzle
+### Back/fore blends, but blended via scaled sum
+40-48.
+Same as 0-8 but with blended via scaled sum
+### Back/fore blends, but blended via fore-back
+50-58.
+Same as 0-8 but with fore-back
 ### Preset modes not using DMX back/fore colours at all
 240. Rainbow
 241. Black body